bwasd/blog/content/telepathy.md

 questions being asked might cause him to start thinking about apples and bananas but regardless, even if the prisoner wasn't thinking about fruit to begin with his goal is to resist having his thoughts read by **Thought Reader 2000(TM)**.
-How would the prisoner to prevent the interrogator from reading his thoughts?
+How would the prisoner prevent the interrogator from reading his thoughts?
 We might say that he would have to use the force of his will to think of anything but fruit or perhaps nothing at all.